 Hoping to stock and store a surplus of groceries so that less food goes to waste?
 Start the search for the best chest freezer.
 The following are some of the best options on the market, organized by category and chosen based on the shopping considerations above.

-This chest freezer from Frigidaire offers a spacious 14.8-cubic-foot capacity to help individuals store a large number of frozen foods.
+This chest freezer from Frigidaire offers a spacious 14.8-cubic-foot capacity to help individuals store a large quantity of frozen foods.
 The SpaceWise sliding baskets assist with organization and provide easy access to key items, while the LED lighting enhances interior visibility.
 Use the adjustable exterior temperature controls to set the temperature between -10 and 10 degrees Fahrenheit to match food storage needs.

 Some other noteworthy features of this chest freezer include the safety lock and pop-out key, defrost water drain, and optional casters to allow the freezer to slide easily.
 According to the manufacturer, this freezer also is suitable for use in a garage in many kinds of climates.